esmeebarr/Calculator/README.md

 # Calculator

-This is my calculator project
+Welcome to my calculator project.

+It uses HTML, SCSS, Javascript and end to end testing.